julyfun/how-to/softwares-and-tools/zerotier/build-your-zerotier-lan-for-mac-win-and-wsl.md

 - Basic tutorial : https://github.com/xubiaolin/docker-zerotier-planet
     - `200 Join OK` on windows but windows is not listed in webui?
         - Double check the Port you selected when `./deploy.sh` is allows in your server security group!
-        - Make sure you've `Easy Setup` the ip range (like in tutorial) (I make the IP range look like SJTU ethernet)
+        - Make sure you've `Easy Setup` the ip range (like in tutorial) (Don't make the ip range look like your ethernet)

 ## wsl2 special part